DannyBen/packer-arch-vbox/README.md

 - Disable Windows Hypervisor for VirtualBox Performance ([instructions](#how-to-disable-windows-hypervisor))
 - Always run the virtual machine as admin.
 You can use the [up.bat](up.bat) file, and create a shortcut for it with "Run As Administrator" enabled.
-- Ensure you can create symlinks in the shared folder, if not see [possible fixes](#hot-to-fix-symlinks)
+- Ensure you can create symlinks in the shared folder, if not see [possible fixes](#how-to-fix-symlinks).

 ### What Packer Already Does (And Why)